knockout/knockout/documentation/computedObservables.md

 The other neat trick is that declarative bindings are simply implemented as computed observables.
 So, if a binding reads the value of an observable, that binding becomes dependent on that observable, which causes that binding to be re-evaluated if the observable changes.

+### Controlling dependencies using peek

+Knockout's automatic dependency tracking normally does exactly what you want.
+But you might sometimes need to control which observables will update your computed observable, especially if the computed observable performs some sort of action, such as making an Ajax request.
+For example:

+    ko.computed(function() {
+        var params = {
+            page: this.pageIndex(),
+            selected: this.selectedItem.peek()
+        };
+        $.getJSON('/Some/Json/Service', params, this.currentPageData);
+    }, this);

+This computed observable will reload `currentPageData` whenever the `pageIndex` observable changes but not when `selectedItem` changes because it is accessed using the `peek` function. `peek` lets you access an observable or computed observable without creating a dependency.
+In this example, the user only wants to use the current value of `selectedItem` for tracking purposes when a new set of data is loaded.

+Note: For another way to control when a computed observable is updated, see the [throttle extender](throttle-extender.html).

 ### Note: Why circular dependencies aren't meaningful

 Computed observables are supposed to map a set of observable inputs into a single observable output.
 As such, it doesn't make sense to include cycles in your dependency chains.
 Cycles would *not* be analogous to recursion; they would be analogous to having two spreadsheet cells that are computed as functions of each other.
 It would lead to an infinite evaluation loop.

-So what does Knockout do if you have got a cycle in your dependency graph?
-It avoids infinite loops by enforcing the following rule: **a computed observable cannot trigger its own re-evaluation**.
+So what does Knockout do if you have a cycle in your dependency graph?
+It avoids infinite loops by enforcing the following rule: **Knockout will not restart evaluation of a computed while it is already evaluating**.
 This is very unlikely to affect your code.
-It's relevant only if you have a `ko.computed` (call it `A`) whose evaluator writes to another observable (call it `B`) that (directly or via a dependency chain) affects the value of `A`.
-In that case, KO will not restart evaluation of `A` while it is already evaluating, so the resulting value of `A` will respect only the original value of `B`, ignoring any update made to `B` while `A`'s evaluator is running.
+It's relevant in two situations: when two computed observables are dependent on each other (possible only if one or both use the `deferEvaluation` option), or when a computed observable writes to another observable on which it has a dependency (either directly or via a dependency chain).
+If you need to use one of these patterns and want to entirely avoid the circular dependency, you can use the `peek` function described above.

 # Determining if a property is a computed observable